 This article first appeared in the Volume 23 / Number 4 / 2001 issue of the Christian Research Journal.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 Consistent with their denial of the deity of Christ, the Jehovah’s Witnesses deny that Christ should be worshiped.
 Such worship is viewed as unscriptural and a form of idolatry.
 What most Jehovah’s Witnesses don’t know is that for more than 60 years Watch Tower founder C. T. Russell (d.
 1916) and his successor J. F. Rutherford (d.
 1942) taught the worship of Christ, a belief that would be expressed even after Rutherford’s death.
 In 1944, the Watch Tower Society’s charter was amended and Article II stated that one of the purposes of the Society was for “public Christian worship of Almighty God and Christ Jesus.”
 After changing this doctrine in 1954 by prohibiting the worship of Jesus, efforts were made to hide this portion of the charter whenever it was cited in Watch Tower publications.

 In the Bible, worship and prayer are consistently linked; consequently Witnesses must also deny that Jesus can be addressed in prayer — contrary to what Russell taught.
 Clearly, in Scripture Jesus was — and should be — worshiped, and Jesus invited His followers to address Him in prayer — which they did.
 The testimony of Jay Hess records how a once-dedicated Witness apologist concluded Jesus should be worshiped, which resulted in his disfellowship by the Jehovah’s Witnesses.
 After further investigation of the Scriptures, he concluded, “I have made Jesus my Lord and my God.”